mackuba/MacBlip/ObjectiveBlip/README.markdown

 * `userAgent` - your user agent string (default: ObjectiveBlip/0.x)
 * `autoLoadPictureInfo` - if on, it will pass ?include=pictures to dashboard requests to include attached picture URLs;
   it's not a lot of data, but you can turn this off if you don't need pictures (default is on)
+* `initialDashboardFetch` - how many messages will be loaded from the dashboard at first load (default: 20, max: 50)
 * `loggingEnabled` (class property) - by default it's on when DEBUG is defined, the idea is that you can enable this setting only in debug mode, but not in release mode (in Xcode, add "-DDEBUG" to "Other C Flags" in the build properties of your target); you can also manually change this property according to e.g. user's settings.
 Warning: